rjrodger/startupdeathclock/README.md

 ## Structure

 The service implementations are wrapped as Seneca plugins and placed in the _lib_ folder.
-This is where your main business log goes
+This is where your main business logic goes

 The service processes are in the _srv_ folder.
-These are small scripts to confgure the connections between processes.
+These are small scripts to configure the connections between processes.
 In a production system you will have many of these and they will change over time.

 To demonstrate integration with a number of different Node.js web frameworks,